Skip to main content

 5 mentions Positive Neutral Negative

 • “But the full game is not much longer than the demo itself, £10 for a game that lasts 2 or so hours.
-I was excited for the release as it seemed like a genuinely fun game when I played the demo, but it has become clear it's obviously just a cash grab.”
+I was excited for the release as it seemed like a genuinely fun game when I played the demo, but it's become clear it's obviously just a cash grab.”

 • “I guess they got their money from the cash grab and are running.”